From Ohio History Central

 Frederic Putnam excavated about one quarter of the mound for the Peabody Museum in 1885.
 Putnam discovered additional "burial chambers" and considerable numbers of artifacts such as copper plates, copper ear spools, shell beads, flint knives, and remnants of textiles.

-Warren K. Moorehead excavated the southern portion of the mound in 1897 for the Ohio History Connection.
+Warren K. Moorehead excavated the southern portion of the mound in 1897 for the Ohio Historical Society (now, as of 2014, the Ohio History Connection!).
 Moorehead explored the mound by excavating an extensive series of tunnels following lines of burials in small, domed chambers.

 - Byers, A. Martin.
 The Ohio Hopewell Episode: Paradigm Lost and Paradigm Gained.
 Akron, OH: University of Akron Press, 2004.